fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 Virtual bridge is a flexible way to create multiple interfaces that can be tied to a physical or another virtual interface.
-On Open Cloud Platform, we build virtual bridges on top of bonding interface to serve two purposes:
+On Open Cloud Platform, we build virtual bridges on top of the bonding interface to serve two purposes:

 1. Further isolate networks by their function.
-2. Ease of maintenance since user can add and remove user-defined networks as virtual bridges freely through Open Cloud Automation service, or through the RHV Administrator Portal.
+2. Ease of maintenance since users can add and remove user-defined networks as virtual bridges freely through the Open Cloud Automation service, or through the RHV Administrator Portal.

 | Logical Network            | Bridge Name      | Bond Interface | Supporting VLAN |